 Figure 29.
-Distribution of yellowfin tuna catch, 1990-2004.
+Distribution of yellowfin tuna catch, 1990-2005.
 The six-region spatial stratification used in stock assessment is shown.

-The east-west distribution of yellowfin catch is strongly influenced by ENSO events, with larger catches taken east of 160°E during El Niño episodes.
+The east-west distribution of the purse-seine yellowfin catch is strongly influenced by ENSO events, with larger catches taken east of 160°E during El Niño episodes.
 In recent years, there has been considerable interannual variation in the distribution of purse-seine yellowfin catch by set type (Figure 30).
-Higher proportions of yellowfin in the overall catch (by weight) usually occur during El Niño years as fleets have access to 'pure' schools of large yellowfin that are more available in the eastern tropical areas of the WCP-CA. There was evidence of this during 2001 (Figure 30) and for the most recent El Niño year (2002), despite its being considered an overall poor year for yellowfin catch.
+Higher proportions of yellowfin in the overall catch (by weight) usually occur during El Niño years as fleets have access to 'pure' schools of large yellowfin that are more available in the eastern tropical areas of the WCP-CA. There was evidence of this phenomena during 2001 (Figure 30) and for the most recent El Niño year (2002).
 In contrast, during recent La Niña years, drifting FADs and log sets east of 160°E accounted for a significant proportion of the total purse-seine catch of yellowfin.
-Yellowfin comprised a higher proportion of the total purse-seine catch in 2005 than in 2004, with most of the yellowfin catch taken from unassociated sets (Figure 30).
+Yellowfin comprised a higher proportion of the total purse-seine catch in 2005 and 2006 than in 2004, with most of the yellowfin catch taken from unassociated sets (Figure 30).

 Figure 30.
-Distribution of purse-seine yellowfin catch by set type, 1999-2005 (solid - unassociated; striped - log; light grey - drifting FAD; dark grey - anchored FADs).
+Distribution of purse-seine yellowfin catch by set type, 2000-2006 (solid - unassociated; striped - log; light grey - drifting FAD; dark grey - anchored FADs).
 ENSO periods are denoted by '+': La Niña; '-': El Niño; '--': strong El Niño; '0': transitional period.
 The horizontal and vertical lines represent the equator and 160°E respectively.

 Yellowfin purse-seine CPUE is characterised by strong interannual variability and differences among the fleets (Figure 31).
 School-set CPUE is strongly related to ENSO variation in the WCPO, with CPUE generally higher during El Niño episodes.
 This is believed to be related to increased catchability of yellowfin tuna due to a shallower surface-mixed layer during these periods.
 ENSO variability is also believed to impact the size of yellowfin and other tuna stocks through impacts on recruitment.
-In line with this hypothesis, the purse-seine fishery generally experienced a decline in yellowfin CPUE during La Niña periods (1995-96 and 1999-2000), while high CPUE was experienced during previous strong El Niño years (1994-1995 and 1997-98).
+In line with this hypothesis, the purse-seine fishery generally experienced a decline in yellowfin CPUE during La Niña periods (1995-96 and 1999-2000), while higher CPUE was experienced during previous strong El Niño years (1994-1995 and 1997-98).

-As mentioned in Section 3.2.1, yellowfin purse-seine catches were higher in 2005 than in 2004.
-Overall, yellowfin CPUE for all fleets and set types increased in 2005, and was generally comparable to 2003 (Figure 31).
-Associated (log and drifting FAD) sets generally yielded higher catch rates (mt/day) for skipjack than unassociated sets, yet unassociated sets yielded a higher catch rate for yellowfin than associated sets (Figure 31).
-This is mainly due to unassociated sets taking large, adult yellowfin, which account for a larger catch (by weight) than the (mostly) juvenile yellowfin encountered in associated sets.
-Since 1998, there has been a general decreasing trend in yellowfin tuna CPUE for the purse-seine fleet (Figure 31).
+Yellowfin CPUE for 2006 was generally lower than in 2005, but not as low as in 2004, acknowledged to be a year with poor yellowfin catches (Figure 31).
+Associated (log and drifting FAD) sets generally produce higher catch rates (mt/day) for skipjack than unassociated sets, yet unassociated sets produce a higher catch rate for yellowfin than associated sets.
+This is mainly due to unassociated sets in the eastern areas of the tropical WCP-CA taking large, adult yellowfin, which account for a larger catch (by weight) than the (mostly) juvenile yellowfin encountered in associated sets.
+Yellowfin catch rates for the first half of 2006 were at a similar level for each of the set types (Williams and Reid, 2007), but the yellowfin CPUE for unassociated sets had improved by the end of 2006, suggesting that unassociated schools with large yellowfin were perhaps available in the second half of 2006.
+Since 1998, there has been a general decreasing trend in yellowfin tuna CPUE for the purse-seine fishery (Figure 31).